 The microchip problem caused the failure of the Mars 4 orbiter to fire its orbit insertion rockets.
 It flew by Mars at a distance of 2,200 kilometers (1,370 miles), taking one set of images and collecting limited data.
 It continued to function after the flyby, returning data from solar orbit.

 The identical Soviet Mars 2 and Mars 3 spacecraft, launched in 1971, each released descent craft 4.5 hours prior to their arrivals at Mars.
 But the landers had the misfortune of arriving at Mars during one of the greatest dust storms in recorded history.
 The Mars 2 probe descended at a steeper angle and faster rate than intended and crashed.
 However, the Mars 3 probe successfully soft-landed near 45°S, 158°W. It operated for 20 seconds on the surface before mysteriously failing, possibly because it was blown over by the wind.
 Before failing, Mars 3 may have deployed the first tiny rover onto the surface of Mars.
-The Mars 2 orbiter was successfully placed in an 18-hour orbit, where in it completed 362 orbits.
+The Mars 2 orbiter was successfully placed in an 18-hour orbit, where it completed 362 orbits.
 The Mars 3 orbiter, short on fuel, ended up in an almost 13-day orbit.
 Both spacecraft were shut down on August 22, 1972.
-Together, Mars 2 & 3 returned 60 images of Mars, recorded temperatures, produced surface relief maps and studied the Martian gravity and magnetic fields.
+Together, Mars 2 and 3 returned 60 images of Mars, recorded temperatures, produced surface relief maps, and studied the Martian gravity and magnetic fields.

 Failed Mars orbiter attempt (USSR)

 Launch: May 10, 1971